openstack-infra/system-config/doc/source/gerrit.rst

 Gerrit
 ######

-Gerrit is the code review system used by the OpenStack project.
-For a full description of how the system fits into the OpenStack workflow, see `the GerritJenkinsGit wiki article
+Gerrit is the code review system used by the OpenContrail project.
+For a full description of how the system fits into the OpenContrail workflow, see `the GerritJenkinsGit wiki article
 <https://wiki.opencontrail.org/wiki/GerritJenkinsGit>`_.

-This section describes how Gerrit is configured for use in the OpenStack project and the tools used to manage that configuration.
+This section describes how Gerrit is configured for use in the OpenContrail project and the tools used to manage that configuration.

 At a Glance
 ===========